The other day I walked into one of the local spas by my place…

 Here, I pride myself on the fact that much of my free content is better than what most people sell.

-I mean, don’t get me wrong, I do have a premium training class that I released to around 100 students a few weeks ago, and they’re loving it.
+I mean, don’t get me wrong, I do have a premium training class that more than 1,000 students have enrolled in, and they lov eit.

 But that doesn’t mean I can’t create awesome content that helps you… and give it to you for nothing.